Manolo Sanchís: International career

 After excelling with the Spanish under-21s, with which he won the 1986 UEFA European Championship, Sanchís made his senior debut on 12 November of that year in a UEFA Euro 1988 qualifier against Romania (1–0 win).
 He went on to earn 48 full caps, appearing at both Euro 1988 and the 1990 FIFA World Cup.

 Sanchís scored his only international goal on 14 October 1987, Spain's second in a 2–0 home victory over Austria also in a Euro 1988 qualifying match.
-His last game, at 27 years old, was a 2–0 victory in a friendly with the United States, on 11 March 1992.
+His last game, aged 27, was a 2–0 friendly defeat of the United States on 11 March 1992.

 Style of play

 As a central defender, Sanchís stood out for his defensive composure, placement and agility.
 He set a new standard within his club due to both his sporting and human skills.
-An aggressive yet fair player, he was also noted for his tactical intelligence and positional sense, and usually played as a sweeper.
+An aggressive yet fair player, he was also noted for his leadership, tactical intelligence, reading of the game and positional sense in addition to his passing, and usually played as a sweeper.